Bionif92/Cursos-de-Programacion/Javascript.md

 Search Static web hosting on the web (example aws, recomended by Max: firebase hosting, not free)

-Install it with npm,
+Install it with npm, then firebase init (need user and password) and choose the hosting option
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwODg2OTE2ODcsMTAyMzMzMTksMTA2Mz
+eyJoaXN0b3J5IjpbMTgxNjM2OTg5MywxMDIzMzMxOSwxMDYzNT
-U1OTc5NSwtMTA3MDY1MjQzOF19
+U5Nzk1LC0xMDcwNjUyNDM4XX0=
 -->